 But a lot of my clients like to see their full policy value available for loans or withdraws in case they need the money.
 So we are using this rider and there’s quite a bit of cash as you can see early on and growing even once you stop paying premium.

 So if we just move on to the next scenario, actually the same scenario but with income.
-So this is the exact same 60 thousand dollar five times lower death benefit increasing and then it levels off as you stop paying premiums.
+So this is the exact same 60 thousand dollars five times lower death benefit increasing and then it levels off as you stop paying premiums.

 We can see that in this particular case we can pool sixty thousand sixty-seven thousand dollars of income 20 different times so we put 60000 in five times and we’re going to take 67 and change out 20 times and still leave some death benefit behind.
 And there’s a little tiny bit of cash value there we’re just really bleeding this puppy down which we don’t recommend but just for the purposes of an apples to apples illustration, we’re just using the carrier solves.